tdhopper/c.tdhopper.com/content/post/faq.md

 ## Should I get a Ph.D.?

-[I don't think it's worth it for most people.](https://mobile.twitter.com/shouldyougetphd) It's also not necessary for the vast majority of data science jobs.
-[I have a dedicated website to help you answer this question.](https://shouldigetaphd.com)
+I don't think it's worth it for most people.
+It's also not necessary for the vast majority of data science jobs.
+[I have a free ebook to help you answer this question.](https://tdhopper.com/phd)

 There are a lot of people with Ph.D.'s in data science roles.
 It's possible that is more a result of the large difference in the number Ph.D.'s verses the